-Gibbons - Vocal and Endangered Animals of the Rainforest
+Gibbons: Vocal and Endangered Animals of the Rainforest

 Gibbons are slender, long-limbed apes that live in tropical and subtropical forests in Southeast Asia.
 The animals are best known for their loud, penetrating calls and their ability to swing athletically from one tree branch to another.
 Gibbons are intelligent and social animals.
 They belong to the order Primates, just as we do.

-Gibbons are sometimes referred to as “lesser apes”, while bonobos, chimpanzees, orangutans and gorillas are classified as great apes.
+Gibbons are sometimes referred to as lesser apes, while bonobos, chimpanzees, orangutans, and gorillas are classified as great apes.
 The term “lesser” refers to the slender, lightweight bodies of gibbons compared to the denser and bulkier bodies of the great apes.

 Gibbons are arboreal animals and are active during the day.
 They travel through their forest habitat by swinging from branch to branch at high speed, alternating the hand that is used to attach them to a tree.
 They curl their fingers around a branch like a hook as they travel.
 This method of locomotion is known as brachiation.
 Gibbons also walk along tree limbs and leap from branch to branch.

-Gibbons are such adept acrobats that they may reach a speed of up to thirty-five miles an hour as they brachiate through the trees.
+The animals are such adept acrobats that they may reach a speed of up to thirty-five miles an hour as they brachiate through the trees.
 In addition, they can travel over a gap of up to fifty feet.

 Wild gibbons rarely come to ground, but when they do they walk bipedally (on two legs).
 They often raise their arms out to their sides and above their heads to help them balance as they walk on the ground or in trees.

-Social Behavior and Vocalizations
+Social Behaviour and Vocalizations

 Gibbons are omnivorous.
-The largest component of their diet is fruits, especially sugary fruits like figs. They eat other plant parts as well, including leaves, stems, buds and flowers.
-They also eat animals, such as insects, spiders and bird eggs.
+The largest component of their diet is fruits, especially sugary fruits like figs. They eat other plant parts as well, including leaves, stems, buds, and flowers.
+They also eat animals, such as insects, spiders, and bird eggs.
 Some gibbons eat small birds.
 Gibbons drink by dipping their hands into water or rubbing them over wet leaves and then licking their fur.
 They also lick their fur after rain.